 Et utvalg av nyere tidsskriftspublikasjoner, kunstneriske produksjoner, bok, inklusiv bokdeler og rapport-del.
 Se alle publikasjoner i databasen

-- (2017) On the dynamic response of blast-loaded steel plates with and without pre-formed holes.
-International Journal of Impact Engineering. vol. 108.
+- (2019) Effect of heat-treatment on the structural response of blast-loaded aluminium plates with pre-cut slits.
+International Journal of Impact Engineering. vol. 132.

-- (2017) Numerical study on the structural response of blast-loaded thin aluminium and steel plates.
-International Journal of Impact Engineering. vol. 99.
+- (2019) On the ballistic perforation resistance of additive manufactured AlSi10Mg aluminium plates.
+International Journal of Impact Engineering. vol. 137.

 - (2019) On the internal blast loading of submerged floating tunnels in concrete with circular and rectangular cross-sections.
 Engineering Failure Analysis. vol. 103.